 Toradol decreases inflammation pain by reducing prostaglandin production in your body.
 This prevents the negative side effects like swelling and pain while still allowing your body to heal from your injuries.

 This medication is designated for short-term use to counter the effects of moderate to severe pain.
 It can help with:

 Toradol can negatively interact with various types of drugs, including muscle relaxants, blood thinners, and steroid medications.
 Also, it may not be recommended if you have a history of conditions like:

-Toradol can cause some side effects.
-These include dizziness, headaches, or upset stomach and nausea.
+While an IV treatment can help you find relief from pain and other symptoms, it is important to remember that there can be some side effects of a Toradol shot or IV.
+In some cases, the medication can cause dizziness, headaches, or upset stomach and nausea.
 This medication is not designed for long-term use, and it can cause serious side effects if used for more than a few days.
 Your IV or injection provider should detail the potential risks and benefits of Toradol for your particular use.

 Mobile IV Nurses is the leading provider of mobile IV therapy.
 That means we perform our treatments — IVs and injections — in the location of your choice, such as your home, office, or hotel room.
 This service is especially convenient if your pain prevents you from moving too much or even keeps you from traveling for treatment.
 You can relax and be as comfortable as possible while we take care of you.